 If you’re a real estate agent who makes phone calls to find clients, it’s important to understand the risks that come with it.
-There are risks associated with prospecting over the phone, but if you educate yourself, you can drastically reduce your risk of lawsuits.
+There are risks associated with prospecting over the phone, but if you educate yourself, you can drastically reduce your risk.

 Five Concepts Every Agent Should Know